Architectural Designs to Incorporate into a Residential Home

 Featuring sparse exterior ornamentation and numerous windows, white siding works best for residential properties, as the clean aspect will contrast nicely with black class 4 shingles for the roof, making the massive central chimney stand out.
 The end result is a structure that perfectly blends the line between institution and home, creating an environment in which all residents can be proud.

 The strict definition for a farmhouse is a home set on agricultural property.
-While this can make the design style open to a wide array of interpretations, the farmhouse design has come to embody characteristics of simplicity and functionality, which are desirable for both the agrarian and residential way of life.
+While this can make the design style open to a wide array of interpretations, the farmhouse design has come to embody characteristics of simplicity and functionality.
+These features are desirable for both the agrarian and residential way of life.

 Due to its simplicity of design, the farmhouse is an easy structure to renovate, with porches and extensions common add-ons as the need for more space arises.
 On the interior, the farmhouse will feature striking, yet functional materials, such as hardwood floors, plentiful open shelving, and large kitchens with oversized sinks.
 On the exterior, the farmhouse will frequently feature white horizontal or board and batten siding.